jovi1018/CS760_PB1/README.md

-# CS760_PB1_Animial_Identification
+# CS760_PB1
-Animal Identification using Deep Learning
+Animal Individual Detection and Identification using Deep Learning